brettbuddin/partner/README.md

 # partner

 `partner` is a tool for managing coauthors for `git` commits.
 It allows you to quickly annotate commits with appropriate `Co-Authored-By` trailers.
+Supports adding users by GitHub and GitLab usernames.

 ## Usage